-Elementor is the kind if plugin we consider as Freemium as it's free for everyone to download and use, but premium and exclusive components (features) are available only with the Pro version.
+Elementor is the kind of plugin we consider as Freemium, as it's free for everyone to download and use.
+However, premium and exclusive components (features) are available only with the Pro version.
 Here are the details of the features offered for the main plans :

 Elementor Free Plan

 - Responsive Editing

 - 40+ Basic Widgets

 - 30+ Basic Templates